the1lab/1lab/src/Cat/Instances/OFE.lagda.md

 module Cat.Instances.OFE where
 ```

-# Ordered families of equivalences
+# Ordered families of equivalence relations

-An **ordered family of equivalences** (OFE, for short) is a set $X$
+An **ordered family of equivalence relations** (OFE, for short) is a set
-equipped with a family of equivalence relations, indexed by natural
+$X$ equipped with a family of equivalence relations, indexed by natural
 numbers $n$ and written $x \within{n} y$, that _approximate_ the
 equality on $X$.
 The family of equivalence relations can be thought of
 as equipping $X$ with a notion of _fractional distance_: $x \within{n}